 In private hospitals, however, the vaccine goes for 3,600 Ksh.

 Available options include:

 In other news, have you had your cervical pap smear yet?

-This blog hosting site has its author settings default fixed to the administrator of the account.
-However our blog this month was written by Dr Haji Fatuma and Dr Esther Gitonga.
+Our blog this month was written by Dr Haji Fatuma and Dr Esther Gitonga.
 Our gratitude and thanks from the Leleshwa Team.